 3. Loan Fees

-If you recently bought an investment property with a loan, you can deduct the loan origination fees, closing costs, and other related interest.
+If you recently bought an investment property with a loan, you could deduct the loan origination fees, closing costs, and other related interest.
 These can be difficult to identify on your own, so get the advice of a financial advisor to ensure you’re claiming the right figures.

-4. Losses From Theft or Damage
+4. Losses from Theft or Damage

 5. Transportation

 Landlords do a surprising amount of driving.
 You conduct business at the bank, may pick up DIY repair supplies (like a faucet) from the hardware store, meet with partners, or simply drive to the investment to conduct an inspection.
-According to the IRS, you can claim a standard mileage rate of $0.56/mile.
-Log your miles according to IRS standards to ensure your numbers are fair and honest.

-6. Maintenance And Repairs
+6. Maintenance and Repairs

 Whether you need to pay for landscaping, fixing a broken garbage disposal, or any other upkeep rental expenses, you can write off these costs.
 So, if your unit needs a new coat of paint or carpeting, rest assured that you can recoup some of those expenses during tax time.